23 Money Saving Challenges You Can Start Today

 I know that starting almost any kind of money challenge can be pretty intimidating, but here are some ways you can make it work for you. 🙂

-2. Create separate savings accounts.
-Then do automatic withdrawals so that you don’t have to think about it.
+2. Create Separate Savings Accounts: Then do automatic withdrawals so that you don’t have to think about it.

-3. Figure out your why or why’s.
-What are you working towards?
+3. Figure Out Your Why (Or why’s): What are you working towards?
 Understanding this will help keep you motivated when you’re tempted to give up.

-Money Saving Challenges FAQ
+Saving Challenges FAQ

 Photo by ShutterOK via Getty Images